wagenet/packager/README.md

 * Requires a git repo for your project (git ls-files is used internally)
 * Limited configuration
 * No installer styling options
+* When uninstalling from Windows Ruby Uninstaller isn't run properly, though this shouldn't actually cause any problems.

 ## Credits